 When considering new products, younger consumers are more likely to place greater value on review volume than their older counterparts.
-84% of Gen Z shoppers and 76% of Millennials feel that the number of reviews is especially important when they’re purchasing a new brand or product, compared to 68% of Gen X’ers and 61% of Millennials.
+84% of Gen Z shoppers and 76% of Millennials feel that the number of reviews is especially important when they’re purchasing a new brand or product, compared to 68% of Gen X’ers and 61% of Boomers.

 So, reviews are important for products consumers haven’t previously bought before.
 But just how many reviews are necessary to give a shopper the confidence they need to purchase a new product or brand?